shayanali4/blog-app/README.md

 # Blog Application using Next.js 15 + Prisma + Server Actions

 This repository contains a Next.js 15 project using Prisma and Server Actions for database interactions.
-The project includes logging, analytics tracking, and pagination features.
+The project includes logging, analytics tracking, pagination features, and unit tests using Jest.

 ## 🚀 Getting Started